Facebook to launch dating service

 Analysis:

-Rory Cellan-Jones, Technology correspondent
+By Rory Cellan-Jones, Technology correspondent

 For Mark Zuckerberg there were two audiences for his speech - the 5,000 developers in the hall, many of them anxious about their businesses, and the two billion Facebook users who don't know whether they should trust the social network.